Israeli opposition co-leader: PM makes Trump plan a 'stunt'

 “Our approach to the Palestinians is to tell them that always saying ‘no’ isn’t a policy,” he said.
 “If instead of always automatically responding with violence and threats, they will take the time to delve deeply into the Trump plan they will see that it contains many opportunities for the Palestinian people.”

-With former military chief Benny Gantz at the helm, Blue and White is polling ahead of Netanyahu's Likud three weeks before the election.
+With Gantz at the helm, Blue and White is polling ahead of Netanyahu's Likud three weeks before the election.
 Both sides are looking for a final surge to put them over the top after two deadlocked elections that did not produce a clear winner.

 Lapid said Likud was a viable option to partner with but that his party would not join forces with Netanyahu, who has been indicted on three separate corruption charges.